 Posted on November 20, 2014

-Brands could do a lot more to convince us that they really care.
-Generosity and profitability don’t have to be mutually exclusive and the results could change the lives of millions of people around the world.I often advise brands on ethical marketing and know how counter-productive it is to constantly berate them for wanting to make money.
-They are businesses that have to be profitable, so if you want to get brands to be more ethical you need to work with their capitalistic instincts, not against them.
+If they really wanted to, brands could change the lives of millions of people around the world.I’ve often advised brands on ethical marketing and know how counter-productive it is to constantly berate them for wanting to make money.
+They are businesses driven by profitability, so if you want to get them to be more ethical you need to work with their capitalistic instincts, not against them.
 Ethics and profitability are not mutually exclusive – it is possible to make money and be benevolent too.
 As always, it’s about balance.

 Last year Coca Cola did something genuinely meaningful.
-Following the devastation wreaked by Typhoon Haiyan as it ripped through the Philippines on November 8, the company announced a suspension of its festive marketing spend in the region and donated all of it, some US$2.5m, to support the disaster relief and recovery efforts.
+Following the devastation wreaked by Typhoon Haiyan in the Philippines in November, the company announced a suspension of its festive marketing spend in the region and donated all of it, some US$2.5m, to support the disaster relief and recovery efforts.
 It was a fantastic gesture of goodwill and a brilliant PR exercise.

 Branded philanthropy like this could change the lives of millions of people around the world whilst also generating fabulous PR for the brands themselves.
 But it could go much further…..